wadoud01/Thesis/README.md

 - **User Interface:** Designed in Unity3D and displayed on Hololens 2 using MRTK.
 - **Robot Control:** ROS and MoveIt are used for real-time motion planning.
-- **Synchronization:** A UDP-based communication protocol enables data transfer between ROS and Unity.
+- **Synchronization:** A ROS-TCP communication protocol enables data transfer between ROS and Unity.
+- **Real-Time Data Transformation:** The Data are transformed using UDP protocol to another PC which is connected to the real robot, waiting for the user permission in order to be moved.

-The system allows the user to move the robot using AR buttons and sliders, receiving immediate feedback through an AR-based interface.
+The system allows the user to move the robot using sliders, or a sphere which represents the desired point to be reached, receiving immediate feedback through an AR-based interface.

 ---

 ## **2. System Components**
 The system architecture includes the following key components:

 1. **Robot Simulation and Control (ROS):**
+The repository to the ROS files used : https://github.com/wadoud01/Thesis-ROS
-   - Real-time control and motion planning using MoveIt.
+   - Motion planning using MoveIt.
-   - URDF model of the Franka Panda robot.
+   - Feedback robot state publisher.
+   - cordinations sender to real robot using UDP to ensures synchronization between ROS (backend) and Unity (frontend).

 2. **Augmented Reality Interface (Unity3D + Hololens 2):**
    - Buttons: "Move Hologram," "Grasp," and "Move Real Robot."
    - Sliders: Control the X, Y, Z positions in 3D space.
+   - Sphere (Can be freely placed in space.)
+   - Sliders - Sphere syncronization : The sliders flows the sphere values and vice-versa!
    - Feedback Panel: Displays system status and robot responses.

-3. **Communication Protocol (UDP):**
-   - Ensures synchronization between ROS (backend) and Unity (frontend).
+   - Moveing out of the Work-space alert: Once the user places the sphere out the workspace the robot will signal indicating the user to go back inside the possible range.

+3. **Semi-open loop Real Franka robot control:**
+   - A simple code that receives the desired joint states coordination from ROS and move the Real-Franka robot to the desired postion, allwoing the possiblity to control all the joints of the Franka-Robot including also the gripper to maintain opening & closing operation!
+   - The repository of the code could be found here:

 ---

 ## **3. Features**
 - **AR-Based Interaction:**
-  Users control the robot through intuitive AR sliders and buttons in real time.
+  Users control the robot through intuitive AR sliders and sphere in real time.

 - **Real-Time Feedback:**
   Immediate updates on robot status are displayed on the AR interface.

 - **Seamless Synchronization:**
-  UDP ensures continuous communication between Unity and ROS.
+  ROS-TCP ensures continuous communication between Unity and ROS.

 - **Path Planning with MoveIt:**
   Safe and accurate robot motion planning.

----

-## **4. Technologies Used**
-- **ROS (Robot Operating System):** Framework for robot control and motion planning.
-- **MoveIt:** Path planning and motion execution for the Panda robot.
-- **Unity3D + MRTK:** AR development for Hololens 2.
-- **UDP Communication:** Real-time synchronization between Unity and ROS.
-- **Franka Emika Panda:** Robotic arm used for the project.

 ---